Early Decision Programs

 - Attend the selected school if offered acceptance through the Early Decision Program.

-An applicant who is offered admission is OBLIGATED to attend the medical school.
-He or she must obtain a formal release from the school they applied to, to be eligible to apply to other schools.
+An applicant who is offered admission is required to attend the medical school.
+Applicants must obtain a formal release from the school they applied to in order to be eligible to apply to other schools.

 If not accepted as an EDP candidate, the applicant is eligible to apply to other schools as soon as the formal notification letter is received from the school.